ImmutableSoft/AutoLM/README.md

 the detected OS/PC computer id and the application details (names, ids, mode, secret).
-The 'validate' call requires a previously created local license (file) and uses libcurl to validate the license both locally and on the Ethereum network.
+The 'validate' call requires a previously created local license (file) and uses libcurl to validate the license both locally and on the Polygon/Ethereum/EVM network.
 'Validate' returns a string representing the license activation value.
 Any number greater than zero is active, any number greater than one (1) is application specific (ie. an application feature or item).

 # Authenticate - Secure Authentication of Release File